percona/pxb-docs/source/xbcloud/xbcloud.rst

 Partial download of the cloud backup
 --------------------------------------------------------------------------------

-If you do not want to download the entire backup to restore the specific database you can specify only the tables you want to restore:
+If you don't want to download the entire backup to restore the specific database you can specify only tables you want to restore:

 .. code-block:: bash